SabihNaqvi/SabihNaqvi/README.md

 - 👋 Hi, I’m @SabihNaqvi
 - 👀 I’m interested in webdevelopment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NextJS,NodeJS,Dockers
 - 💞️ I’m looking to collaborate on projects related to webdevelopment
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/sabih-ul-hassan/

 <!---
 SabihNaqvi/SabihNaqvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.